cendekia/meme-roulette/docs/privacy-policy.md

 - Temporary storage of meme images in local browser cache for offline viewing

 ## Data Storage
-- No user data is stored permanently
+- No user data is stored
 - No personal information is collected
 - No browsing history is tracked
 - No cookies are used